ADR1993/evolutionary-puzzle-twinship/README.md

 ### twin_rate_data.csv

 Data on standardized twinning rates of African countries, used to generate the regression results shown in the caption of Figure 1.
-The data are openly available in Smits and Monden (2011).
-Twinning across the Developing World.
+The data are openly available in Smits and Monden (2011). *Twinning across the Developing World*.
 PLoS ONE 6(9): e25239. https://doi.org/10.1371/journal.pone.0025239.

 ### world_list_data.xlsx